-BHRA winter training program is designed to promote strength, flexibility and cross training during the off-season.
+BHRA winter training is designed to promote strength, flexibility and cross training during the off-season.
 It focuses on enhancing cardio fitness, core and muscular strength.
 While the program is optional for team members, athletes who are not participating in other winter sports will find this a great resource for staying in shape and increasing overall strength.
-Running from the end of November until February break for athletes in grades 9 through 12, the program offers a variety of activities such as ergometer work, cardio/core circuits, weight lifting, spinning and yoga for all skill levels.
-Fitness assessments are provided.
-Participants have the option of signing up for 1*, 2, 3, 4 or 5-day programs.
+Running from the first Monday after Thanksgiving until February break for athletes in grades 9 through 12, the program offers a variety of activities such as ergometer work, cardio/core circuits, weight lifting and yoga for all skill levels.
+Fitness assessments are provided before you begin strength training.
+Participants have the option of signing up for 1*, 2, 3 or 5-day programs.

 *The 1-day program is seen as a supplemental day for those athletes doing another winter sport who might have a free day to join one of our sessions.

 Eighth Grade program: special 1 or 2-day a week training sessions on ergometers, running for six Mondays and Thursdays in January and February, are offered to our 8th grade rowers.
 Consistent with our 8th grade curriculum, the informal Monday and Thursday sessions will offer developmentally appropriate instruction for 8th graders and enable our youngest rowers to stay engaged in the sport on the days of their choice while balancing other middle school interests and activities.

 Further program details are added to the website based upon the season.
 See our latest offerings for current program information on costs, dates and other requirements.